2D Map

 Hamtrax uses a dark-themed custom map style at low zoom levels, designed for comfortable viewing during long sessions and to make the colored activity markers stand out.
 The map is built on MapLibre GL and renders country and regional boundaries for geographic context.

 When you zoom in past a threshold, the map crossfades to a stock OpenStreetMap raster layer that provides street-level detail.
-The transition is smooth -- the elevation meter on the right edge shows where the style switch occurs.
+The transition is smooth, and the zoom indicator on the map controls pill shows you how far through the zoom range you are.

 The dark map style is optimized for the Hamtrax color system.
 Spot markers, clusters, and the day/night overlay are all tuned to be clearly visible against the dark background.